ozgurgundogan/emotion-machine-interview/docs/design.md

 - Retrieval-first: pre-embed tools and use FAISS to fetch the top candidates; this keeps recall high and latency low.
 - Optional LLM rerank: reorders the retrieved set when an API key is present; otherwise falls back to identity.
 - Lightweight planning: deterministic top-1 planner produces a runnable JSON plan; an LLM planner is available for richer sequencing.
+- Query segmentation: deterministic delimiter-based by default, or LLM-based when enabled, to split multi-intent requests before retrieval/plan.
 - Minimal execution stub: the executor records status but actual tool handlers are pluggable, keeping the core pipeline decoupled.
 - Streaming-friendly: the backend can stream the plan payload so the UI can show candidates then steps as they arrive.
 - Parameter-aware text: descriptions and parameters are normalized before embedding to improve semantic match quality.